vukrosic/blueberry-llm-kimi-deepseek/README.md

-# Blueberry LLM 🫐
+# Blueberry LLM 🫐 - T4 Optimized

-A Mixture of Experts (MoE) language model implementation.
+A Tesla T4 GPU-optimized Mixture of Experts (MoE) language model implementation.

-**Goal: Make LLM training accessible to everyone** - anyone, regardless of technical background, can train SOTA language models on any GPU setup (1-1M GPUs) with automatic best settings and hardware optimization to create state of the art LLM.
+**Goal: Make LLM training accessible on T4 GPUs** - optimized specifically for Tesla T4 GPU performance with automatic configuration and hardware optimization to create state of the art LLM on single T4 GPU.

 ## Quick Start